Metropolitan Police: Stations

 In addition to the headquarters at New Scotland Yard, there are many police stations in London.
 These range from large borough headquarters staffed around the clock every day to smaller stations, which may be open to the public only during normal business hours, or on certain days of the week.
 In 2017, there were 73 working front counters open to the public in London.
 Most police stations can easily be identified from one or more blue lamps located outside the entrance, which were introduced in 1861.

 The oldest Metropolitan police station, which opened in Bow Street in 1881, closed in 1992 and the adjoining Bow Street Magistrates' Court heard its last case on 14 July 2006.
 One of the oldest operational police stations in London is in Wapping, which opened in 1908.
 It is the headquarters of the marine policing unit (formerly known as Thames Division), which is responsible for policing the River Thames.
 It also houses a mortuary and the River Police Museum.
 Paddington Green Police Station, which is no longer operational, received much publicity for its housing of terrorism suspects in an underground complex prior to its closure in 2017.

 In 2004, there was a call from the Institute for Public Policy Research for more imaginative planning of police stations to aid in improving relations between police forces and the wider community.

 Statistics

-Crime figures

-Crimes reported within the Metropolitan Police District, selected by quarter centuries.